-It is 11x more likely for a pedestrian or bicyclist to be killed in a traffic crash compared to a motorist 4 out of 1,000 car-only traffic crashes result in death 47 out of 1,000 traffic crashes involving a person walking or riding a bicycle result in death
+It is 21x more likely for a pedestrian or bicyclist to be killed in a traffic crash compared to a motorist result in death

+3.4 out of 1,000 car-only traffic crashes result in death

+73out of 1,000 traffic crashes involving a person walking or riding a bicycle pedestrians and bicyclists.

 Knoxville's High-Crash Streets

 Major arterial roadways are surface streets and roads that carry much of the traffic in Knoxville, often at high speeds.
 These roadways are disproportionately dangerous for

-pedestrians and bicyclists.

-KNOXVILLE MAJOR ARTERIALS 89% of the crashes that involved people walking or riding bicycles on major arterials occurred on six streets: BROADWAY CHAPMAN HIGHWAY CUMBERLAND AVENUE KINGSTON PIKE MAGNOLIA AVENUE WESTERN AVENUE 22 deaths resulted from pedestrian or bicycle crashes on major arterials (between January 2007 and June 2019). mileage, but account for a BIG percentage of pedestrian & bicyclist crashes & fatalities. street miles of all pedestrian/ bicycle crashes of all fatalities resulting from pedestrian or bicycle crashes by drivers when making a turn is the most common crash factor on major arterials (48%).
+KNOXVILLE MAJOR ARTERIALS

+87% of the crashes that involved people walking or riding bicycles on major arterials occurred on six streets:

+BROADWAY CHAPMAN HIGHWAY CUMBERLAND AVENUE KINGSTON PIKE MAGNOLIA AVENUE WESTERN AVENUE mileage, but account for a BIG percentage of pedestrian & bicyclist crashes & fatalities. of surface street miles of all pedestrian/ bicycle crashes on surface streets of all fatal pedestrian/ bicycle crashes on surface streets of all pedestrian/ bicycle serious-injury crashes on surface streets by drivers when making a turn is the most common crash factor on major arterials (41%).
 Left turns are the most common.